 In most cases left and right channels are matched evenly almost through the entire spectrum, with just some relatively narrow bandwidth inconsistencies above 8kHz for few pairs.
-These issues are really minor ones and shouldn’t cause issues.
+These issues are really minor and shouldn’t cause issues.

 Most of our testers were impressed with how comfy ATH-R70xs are.
 The “3D wing support system” – the two parts that rest against the top of the user’s head does a great job at evening out the pressure.
 The earpads are plush and conform to the shape of the head nicely.
 Combine that with the lightweight build and you have headphones that can be worn for hours on end.